JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 in the [Objective-C Interop](https://github.com/JetBrains/kotlin-native/blob/master/OBJC_INTEROP.md) documentation or to check the related tutorial named [Kotlin/Native as an Apple Framework](apple-framework.html).

-NOTE.
-It is possible to have several Kotlin/Native dynamic libraries in one application, but it is NOT possible to share objects between them.

 ### Our Library Functions

 Let's take a look on the `kotlin.root.demo` field, it